Kudryavets/Kudryavets.github.io/README.md

 ### Tree Optimization Search in Python (2017)
 [link to the code](https://github.com/Kudryavets/tree-optimization-search-python/)

-This is the attempt to solve [optimizing search problem](https://www.hackerrank.com/contests/quora-haqathon/challenges/ontology) in python via trees and recursion.
+This is the attempt to solve [optimizing look-up problem](https://www.hackerrank.com/contests/quora-haqathon/challenges/ontology) in python via trees and recursion.
 There is a corpus of topics represented hierarchically.
 Each topic has a number of questions associated with it.
 In the same time each topic is a generalization of it's children topics and all their questions can be considered as its own questions.
 The task is to find how many questions among questions of a certain topic match a pattern.

 The tested solution is to build a tree of topics with questions tied to nodes.
 Then traverse a tree recursively to find needed topic and recursively count matching questions from this topic and it's children.
 Trees are implemented in Python without using external libraries.
 All computations are consecutive.